Racism in Argentina: Types of racism in Argentina

-"White-European" racism and Article 25 of the Constitution
+"European" racism and Article 25 of the Constitution

 In Argentina, an extensive racist ideology has been built on the notion of European supremacy.
-This ideology forwards the idea that Argentina is a country populated by European immigrants bajados de los barcos (straight off the boat), frequently referred to as "our grandfathers", who founded a special type of "white" and European society that is not Latin-American.
-In addition, this ideology holds forth that cultural influences from other communities such as the Aborigines, Africans, fellow Latin-Americans, or Asians are not relevant and even undesirable.
+This ideology forwards the idea that Argentina is a country populated by European immigrants bajados de los barcos (straight off the boat), frequently referred to as "our grandfathers", who founded a special type of European society that is not Latin-American.
+In addition, this ideology holds forth that cultural influences from other communities such as the Aborigines, Africans, fellow Latin-Americans, Arabs, Asians, and Pacific Islanders, are not relevant and even undesirable.

-White-European racism in Argentina has a history of government participation.
+European racism in Argentina has a history of government participation.
 The ideology even has a legal foundation that was set forth in Article 25 of the National Constitution sponsored by Juan Bautista Alberdi.
 The article establishes a difference between European immigration (which should be encouraged) and non-European immigration.

 Alberdi, the article's sponsor and the father of the Argentine Constitution of 1853, explained in his own words the basis for White-European discrimination:

 The discrimination between European and non-European immigration established by Article 25 of the Constitution has survived all subsequent constitutional reforms (1860, 1868, 1898, 1949, 1957, 1972 and 1994).

-Alberdi claimed that the "races which could improve the species" in Argentina where those that originated from Northwestern Europe, chiefly England and France.
-Alberdi was of Basque descent and as such carried a special grudge towards Spain where Basques were often an oppressed minority.
+Alberdi claimed that the "races which could improve the species" in Argentina where those that originated from Western Europe, chiefly Spain, England and France.
 Alberdi was also very partial to France where he spent much of his life in exile and where he died in 1884.
-In this way, despite the predominantly Hispanic, Mediterranean, Latin, and Catholic culture of Argentina, Alberti proposed a semi-nordicist policy somewhat similar to the later White Australia policy and the United States Immigration Act of 1924.
+In this way, despite the predominantly Hispanic and Latin culture of Argentina, Alberti proposed a semi-nordicist policy somewhat similar to the later White Australia policy and the United States Immigration Act of 1924.